webdriverio/webdriverio/website/blog/2024-03-20-snapshot-testing.md

 ### Native App Snapshot Testing

-The module now supports `saveElement`, `checkElement`, `saveScreen`, and `checkScreen` methods, along with `toMatchElementSnapshot` and `toMatchScreenSnapshot` matchers for native apps.
+The module now supports the `toMatchElementSnapshot` and `toMatchScreenSnapshot` matchers for Mobile native apps.
 It automatically detects the testing context (web, webview, or native_app) to streamline your workflow.

 ### Key Features of the Visual Service